rishabmps/rishabmps.github.io/_drafts/2019-05-19-Generative-Adverserial-Networks.md

 ![Discriminator Maximum]({{ "/assets/img/thumbnail/saddle_max.jpg" | absolute_url }} "Saddle Point for generator" ){:height="50%" width="75%"}_Maximum with respect to the discriminator_

 If both networks are big enough, then equilibrium can be reached.
-But, practically it is a daunting task, and more often then not, convergence is not achieved.
+However, practically it is a daunting task, and more often then not, convergence is not achieved.
 Hence, designing an algorithm for finding the equilibrium of GAN involving high dimensional continuous cost function is still a niche research problem.